-Definition 3.1 (Finite Element Model (FEM)).
-A computer-based numerical model for calculating the behavior and strength of structural mechanics, such as vibration and displacement.
+Definition 3.1 (Finite-Element Model (FEM)).
+Finite-element model is a computer-based numerical model for calculating the behavior and strength of structural mechanics, such as vibration and displacement.
 Via FEM, a complex structural model is simplified by breaking it down into small elements.
 These elements are blocks that contain the information of the entire property of the structure.

 Definition 3.2 (Mode Shape: Φ).
 Each type of mechanical structure has a specific pattern of vibration at a specific frequency, called mode shape.
-More specifically, it basically shows how a structure will vibrate, and in what pattern. Φ is the matrix of FEM target mode shapes, e.g., Mode1 (or Φ_1) : {2.56, 7.45, 10.56, 6.34}Hz.
+More specifically, it basically shows how a structure will vibrate and in what pattern. Φ is the matrix of FEM target mode shapes, for instance, Mode1 (or Φ_1): {2.56, 7.45, 10.56, 6.34}Hz.

 Definition 3.3 (FIM: Q).
-Fisher Information Matrix is used to calculate the placement quality indicator (E_j).
-In CSE, FIM determinant |Q| can be given by a location assignment which is a standard metric to specify E_j .
+A Fisher Information Matrix (FIM) is used to calculate the placement quality indicator (E_j) .
+In CSE, the FIM determinant |Q| can be given by a location assignment which is a standard metric to specify E_j .